The Museum Experience: Personal context

 Falk and Dierking describe personal context as “one’s prior knowledge, prior experiences, interest, motivation, choice, and control.”
 The authors emphasize that each visitor brings a unique personal context to each visit.

-In this way, Faulk and Dierking postulate that each visitor sets up their own individual "agenda" when entering a museum space.
-Faulk and Dierking also assert that the visitor's attitude towards the experience and museum also plays a role in their personal context and "agenda".
+In this way, Falk and Dierking postulate that each visitor sets up their own individual "agenda" when entering a museum space.
+Falk and Dierking also assert that the visitor's attitude towards the experience and museum also plays a role in their personal context and "agenda".

 For example, some visitors might be frequent museum-goers, so their personal context will be infinitely different from a visitor who does not tour museums very often.
 Additionally, some people are kinesthetic learners, and some are visual or auditory learners.
 These are all aspects that affect a museum visitor's personal context, and eventually lead to each visitor personalizing the museum's message to fit their own learning style and unique "agenda".

 Physical context

 Two chapters are devoted to analyzing the ways in which visitors navigate the physical space of a museum.
-Faulk and Dierking define the museum experience as "not just the result of interactions with exhibits, but the sum of his constructed personal, social and physical contexts" and go on to further posit that by working together, social and physical contexts create predictable visitor behaviors.
+Falk and Dierking define the museum experience as "not just the result of interactions with exhibits, but the sum of his constructed personal, social and physical contexts" and go on to further posit that by working together, social and physical contexts create predictable visitor behaviors.

 These behaviors are examined through notions of "museum fatigue", "object satiation", and "holding power".
 One aspect which must be considered, however, is that the evaluations which describe and interpret these behaviors are themselves culturally influenced.
 Behavioral settings allow us to conceptualize how people are influenced by physical space, as explained by Barker and Wright in Midwest and Its Children:

 Falk and Dierking explain that visitors do not respond passively to exhibits and labels.
 While labels serve their purpose in the museum, "virtually all visitors read some labels, but no visitor reads all labels".
 By reading labels and engaging with the exhibits, visitors try to relate what they are seeing to their own experience (p.
 74).
 Experience with these objects and labels allows for concrete delivery of facts to large numbers of people, further enhanced by the ideas of a holistic museum experience (p.
 78).